• Home

 change symbol CE229

 • Click on the highlighted pencil icon.
 To change the node color, click on the pencil icon available with the node.
-Expand the Node properties and change color from the Node Color property.
-Click on the Apply.
+Expand the Node properties and change the color from the Node Color property.
+Click on Apply.

 • To save the changes made to the chart, you can click on Save Changes.
 This will persist the changes.